 Ashley Fraser is a Vancouver-born multimedia journalist.

-In May 2020 she will begin her the CBC News Joan Donaldson Scholarship where she will be working for The National, CBC Halifax Bureau and News Network over a period of 4 months.
+In October 2020 (postponed due to COVID-19 pandemic) she will begin her CBC News Joan Donaldson Scholarship where she will be working for CBC's Frontburner podcast, CBC Halifax Bureau and the Toronto Local Enterprise Unit over a period of 4 months.